Yuande/NBBttest/README.md

  $$ x \backsim NB(p,r)$$

-where r is number of RNA sequences failed to be sequenced in RNA population (or RNA library) and p is proportion of the sequenced RNA species in RNA library and follows beta distibution with parameters$\alpha$and$beta$:
+where r is number of RNA sequences failed to be sequenced in RNA population (or RNA library) and p is proportion of the sequenced RNA species in RNA library and follows beta distibution with parameters $\alpha$ and $beta$:

 $$ 𝑝 \backsim 𝑏𝑒𝑡𝑎(𝛼,𝛽)$$